Best smart lights of 2020

 |See it online

-Discuss: Best smart lights of 2020 (LED bulbs, switches, light strips, accessories and more)
+Discuss: Best smart lights in 2020 (LED bulbs, switches, light strips, accessories and more)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.